labex-labs/open-source-labs/css/30-seconds-of-css/lab-dynamic-shadow/step1.md

 # Dynamic Shadow

-To create a dynamic shadow based on the element's own colors, follow these steps:
+`index.html` and `style.css` have already been provided in the VM.

-1. Write the code in `index.html` and `style.css`.
+To create a shadow that is based on the colors of an element, follow these steps:

-2. Use the `::after` pseudo-element with `position: absolute` and `width` and `height` equal to `100%` to fill the available space in the parent element.
+1. Use the `::after` pseudo-element with `position: absolute` and `width` and `height` set to `100%` to fill the available space in the parent element.

-3. Use `background: inherit` to inherit the `background` of the parent element.
+2. Inherit the `background` of the parent element by using `background: inherit`.

-4. Slightly offset the pseudo-element with `top`, create a shadow with `filter: blur()`, and make it semi-transparent with `opacity`.
+3. Slightly offset the pseudo-element using `top`.
+Then, use `filter: blur()` to create a shadow, and set `opacity` to make it semi-transparent.

-5. Position the parent element above the pseudo-element with `z-index: 1` on the parent and `z-index: -1` on the pseudo-element.
+4. Position the pseudo-element behind its parent by setting `z-index: -1`.
+Set `z-index: 1` on the parent element.

-Here is an example code block:
+Here's an example HTML and CSS code:

 ```html
 <div class="dynamic-shadow"></div>